 Any cell in the body that is not a reproductive cell.
 The somatic cell carries two sets of chromosomes, one inherited from each parent.

-Bacterial species that is the cause of many different health problems in humans, including carbuncles, food-poisoning, and infections around medical devices and wounds.
+Most common form of staphylococcal bacteria, They are responsible for many different health problems in humans, including carbuncles, food-poisoning, and infections around medical devices and wounds.

 A particular block of nucleotides made up of four base pairs (adenine (A) and thymine (T), cytosine (C) and guanine (G).

 Process by which bacteria pick up genetic material from bacteriophages and gets passed on to other bacteria

 Process by which bacteria acquire new genetic material from the environment

 A gene that has been taken from one organism and inserted into another organism.

 An organism that has had its genes deliberately altered to give it specific characteristics it would not otherwise possess naturally.